aeudes/slidev-addon-citations/README.md

 An example is provided in this repository (see citations-addon-exemple.md)

 # Install
-You only need to add "slidev-addon-citations" in the addon section of the frontmatter of your presentation
+You only need to add "slidev-addon-citations" in the addon section of the frontmatter of your presentation and ```npm install slidev-addon-citations``` to your project.

 ```
 addons: